shwethaj1104/AWS_study_material/AMI.md

 Go to images -> AMIs -> You can see your AMI there
 ____________________________________________________
 To launch instances using AMI ->
-Instance -> Launch instance -> Go to my AMI's tab -> select your AMI from dropdown
+Instance -> Launch instance -> Go to my AMI's tab -> Select your AMI from dropdown
 ![image](https://user-images.githubusercontent.com/107784718/212532475-56b89f3d-1ef4-4b64-a278-8305cfd0d8ef.png)

 While writing user data- we just ahev to give what file to craete etc- since all the pre instalations have been done while creating AMI- basically we are reusing same AMI for faster boot time